If a company is too small to be listed on the

 Commission costs could cost you a ton

-Most brokerages charge a fairly streamlined commission for trading stocks on indexes such as the NYSE.
+Most brokerages charge a fairly streamlined commission for Motley Fool stock picks on indexes such as the NYSE.
 For penny stocks, there is often a substantially higher commission charge.
 Be aware of this before you sign up as it could cost you dearly.
 One broker that doesn’t raise commissions for penny stock trading is Questrade.

 Summing it all up